davidgundry/MathsForCS/_course/numerical-systems/positional-notation.md

 ## Working with different number systems in Python

-In Python, we can write numbers in different binary, octal, and hexadecimal using a prefix:
+In Python, we can write numbers in binary and hexadecimal using a prefix:

 1. `0b` is binary, e.g. 0b11
-2. `0o` is octal, e.g. 0o77
 3. `0x` is hexadecimal, e.g. 0xFF

 To convert a binary string to decimal, you can use the `int` function, passing 2 as the base: